 Nearly two out of every three residential home loans made in today’s marketplace is a conforming one.
 This type of volume also contributes to lower interest rates for conforming loans compared to non-conforming ones.
 Conforming loans can be used to finance a primary residence, second home or investment property.

 Each October, the Federal Housing Finance Agency, or FHFA, reviews the national median home price and compares it to October of the previous year.
-From October 2018 to October 2019, home values increased by approximately 5.38%.
-This is the percentage increase that determines the new conforming loan limits for 2020.
+From October 2019 to October 2020, home values increased by approximately 7.2%.
+This is the percentage increase that determines the new 2021 conforming loan limits.

 The new values are announced in late November.
 For 2020, the new conforming loan limits will be $548,250, up from $510,400 in 2020.
 This is for a single-family residence.
 Loan limits have also increased for duplex, triplex, and fourplex multi-unit properties.
 If home values stay the same year-over-year or even fall, the loan limits remain the same for the following year.

 In certain areas of the country where the median home values are much higher than in other parts of the United States, “high balance” conforming loan limits apply.
 High-balance loans are still part of the conforming landscape and can be sold on the secondary markets.
 As long as the high balance loan is approved using Fannie or Freddie guidelines, the loan is eligible for sale.

 As a result of these conforming increases, loan limits for other programs will rise as well.
 FHA “floor” loan limits, for example, are set at 65% of the conforming loan limit for most areas.
 FHA limits take into consideration the median home value for each Metropolitan Statistical Area or MSA.
 This can mean an FHA loan limit might be higher in one county compared to another nearby county.
 Note, all FHA purchases must be owner-occupied, as do VA and USDA loans.